 I asked Dr Novak did he feel there was a difference in the treatments which have evolved from the Russian medical model and if so, why did he think this is the case?

 Dr Novak agreed there is a difference in these treatments: “It’s because these treatments have evolved out of a different business model.
 In the west, the medical model keeps people on medication and basically, keeps them unwell.”

 “But in Russia, there’s a different medical model which endeavours to get people well using methods that they won’t become reliant on – and which won’t cause serious side effects,” he added.

 Dr Novak said this is the reason he’s come out to Australia to learn more about these treatments.

-As well, Dr Novak said he was “very impressed” with Dr Dulitsky’s diagnostic system (The Wellness Navigator).
+As well, Dr Novak said he was “very impressed” with Dr Dulitsky’s diagnostic system (The Wellness Navigator) which he went through at the Ozone Clinic.
 “It’s designed to achieve optimal wellness and Dr Dulitsky has gone through the whole system with me and it is very impressive,” he added.